 ABOUT ST. MICHAEL’S CHURCH IN CHARLESTON

-The interior of the church showcases original woodwork, original Tiffany stained glass windows, and a chandelier ordered from London in 1803.
-There is a graveyard next to the church with tombstones dating back hundreds of years.
+The interior of the church showcases original woodwork, Tiffany stained glass windows, and a chandelier ordered from London in 1803.
+There is also a graveyard next to the church with tombstones dating back hundreds of years.

 St. Michael’s Church is also known for its “Governor’s Pew.”
 Famous people including George Washington and Robert E. Lee have worshipped at this double pew which is located in the center of the church.